deepakb/typecraft-fx/README.md

 ## Support

-If you encounter any issues or have questions, please file an issue on the [GitHub issue tracker](https://github.com/yourusername/typecraft-fx/issues).ibraries.
+If you encounter any issues or have questions, please file an issue on the [GitHub issue tracker](https://github.com/deepakb/typecraft-fx/issues) libraries.